cseanburns/journal-issues/manuscript.md

 number of publications.
 CITE CRITICISM OF THE JIF

+# Org info; Search; Focus on article rather than on issue

+Publishers have largely responded to the digital age by publishing out of volume, early first.
+This complicates the bibliographic universe.
+The bibliographic universe includes all bibliographic entities and their relationships regardless of format [NOTE: need better definition].

+With the rise of print and electronic indexes and databases, and with these tools the ability to locate articles by subject or topic matter, whether by indexed terms or by keyword search, the journal article began to become more pronounced than the journal issue.
+Not only were scholars provided tools to locate articles pertaining to their interests, especially of articles that were published in journals outside the journals they normally followed, non-researchers, such as students and the public, also benefited from more fine tune access to articles that were provided by these databases and indexes.

 POINT: ORGANIZATIONAL.
 WE SEARCH FOR SPECIFIC
 TOPICS TODAY IN WAYS THAT WE DIDN'T IN THE
 PRINT ERA.
 WE ARE MUCH LESS INTERESTED IN